sukki89/SFCrimeClassification/README.md

 dtressAndRForests.py: Implements Decision Trees and Random Forests logistic.py: Implements Logistic Regression and the plots

-All the *.png are visualizations that support our claim Project Report has the detailed explanation of procedure and the methods used to classify the data Project Slides have the overview of the results and the procedure used

 Python version: 2.7
 Scikit Learn: 0.18